evintunador/templateGPT/README.md

 - [ ] add random useful stuff from karpathy's nanoGPT
 	- [ ] flash-attention option on cuda
 	- [ ] parameter count printer function built-in
-	- [ ] switch to measuring non-embedding parameters
+	- [ ] switch to measuring non-embedding parameters for model comparisons
 	- [ ] look for more
 - [ ] create `hyperparameter_search.ipynb` that knows to cancel a run if it's going over your available vram usage
     - [ ] add a more complicated (regression?) analysis to `model_comparison.ipynb` to help us analyze the hyperparameter search